 In the long term, laughter therapy teaches us that we don’t just have to laugh when we are happy.
 Laughing in the face of anger, stress or anxiety – even if it’s forced laughter – can actually lift your mood.
 And it’s infectious, so you can expect to see those around you benefiting from a good giggle too.

 Laughter therapy, also called humour therapy, is the use of humour to promote overall health and wellness.
 It aims to use the natural physiological process of laughter to help relieve physical or emotional stresses or discomfort.

 For years, the use of humour has been used in medicine.
 Surgeons used humour to distract patients from pain as early as the 13th century.
 Later, in the 20th century, came the scientific study of the effect of humour on physical wellness.
 Many credit this to Norman Cousins.
 After years of prolonged pain from a serious illness, Cousins claims to have cured himself with a self-invented regimen of laughter and vitamins.
 In his 1979 book Anatomy of an Illness, Cousins describes how watching comedic movies helped him recover.

 Over the years, researchers have conducted studies to explore the impact of laughter on health.
 After evaluating participants before and after a humorous event (i.e., a comedy video), studies have revealed that episodes of laughter helped to reduce pain, decrease stress-related hormones and boost the immune system in participants.

-Today more than ever before, people are turning to humor for therapy and healing.
+Today more than ever before, people are turning to humour for therapy and healing.
 Medical journals have acknowledged that laughter therapy can help improve quality of life for patients with chronic illnesses.
 Many hospitals now offer laughter therapy programs as a complementary treatment to illness.

-The heng can also induce physical changes in the body.
+Laughter can also induce physical changes in the body.
 After laughing for only a few minutes, you may feel better for hours.